isaaclhk/Projects/Python projects/CXR.md

 number of healthy xray images:
 1583
 ```
-We start by importing the relevant packages and and defining the working directory. </br>
-Counting the length of pneumonia and healthy directories, the output shows that we have an imbalanced dataset.

 Next, we begin to form our dataset by converting these xray images into numpy arrays.
 Here, I've defined a function that helps us do that.
+We'll also visualize the images to check if they are what we'd expected.
 ```
 #create dataset
 categories = ['healthy', 'pneumonia']